KenSciResearch/fairMLHealth/README.md

 ### Measuring
 The primary feature of this library is the model comparison tool.
 The current version supports assessment of binary prediction models through use of the measure_models and compare_models functions.

-The measure_model feature shown below can be used to quickly generate a report of multiple fairness metrics for a single model.
+Measure_model is designed to generate a report of multiple fairness metrics for a single model.
 Here it is shown wrapped in a "flag" function to emphasize values that are outside of the "fair" range.

 ``` python
 # Generate a pandas dataframe of measures